carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ~~~
 {: .language-bash}

-If your are sure you won’t resume your pipeline execution, clean this folder periodically using the command `nextflow clean`.
+If you are sure you won’t resume your pipeline execution, clean this folder periodically using the command `nextflow clean`.

 ~~~
 nextflow clean [run_name|session_id] [options]